kephas-software/kephas-js/README.md

-# kephas-webapp
+# Kephas Framework for Web Applications

-The web application implementation of Kephas Framework
+The web application implementation of Kephas Framework.